If you wish to access a hosting account via SSH, first of all, follow the steps specified in this guide

 To access your hosting account via SSH on Windows

 , you should:

-2. Open your SSH client, put your domain name or the IP address of the server into the Host Name field (you can also use server name here, you can check it using this tutorial), enter 21098 into the Port field (22 for a VPS/Dedicated server), choose SSH as your connection type and press the Open button:
+2. Open your SSH client, put your domain name or the IP address of the server into the Host Name field (you can also use server name here, you can check it using this tutorial), enter 21098 into the Port field, choose SSH as your connection type and press the Open button.